madelarambelje/Cell_Cell/Case Study/readme.md

 This folder contains scirpt for the case studies on which ICELLNET pipeline was implemented.
+Before running the code, it is advised to run prerequisite.r to load all necessary libraries and functions.